FTL:2448: Reception

 In the January 1995 issue of Shadis, Dirk Dejong reviewed the third edition, writing, "This reworking has enough new material to almost qualify as a new game."
 Dejong was ambivalent about the result, writing, "FTL:2448 has the potential of being either the best or the worst of the Tri-Tac line ... it plugs many of the holes the [first edition] had ... [and] is done with wit, style and intelligence, something lacking in too many offerings today ...
 On the down side, FTL:2448 is by far the largest game Tri Tac has put out."
 Dejong thought the large amount of extra material took away from the playability of the game, pointing out "The ship construction rules, are simply too complex for the needs of all but the most detail-oriented of gamers.
 It could take you literally months to design a ship."
-He also noted "The game has more tables that a college cafeteria."
+He also noted "The game has more tables than a college cafeteria."
 Dejong concluded by warning that "FTL:2448 rides the ragged edge of how close you can get to bogging you down in minutiae ...
 If you are into hard-edged, realistic sci-fi role playing, not space opera, and enjoy playing rough, tough, real people, not varnished heroes, this could be the game for you."